Exabyte-io/api-examples/README.md

     pip install --no-deps -r requirements.txt
     ```

-4. Run Jupyter and open a notebook in a browser:
+4. Run Jupyter and open a notebook in a browser.
+In order for the post-save hook feature to work properly, one must launch their Jupyter Notebook environment in the folder that contains the file `config.py`, which is the `examples` folder shown below:

     ```bash
     cd examples